-Home of the president of South Vietnam during the “American War”, as locals prefer to call the Vietnam War, this is the site where the first communist North Vietnamese tanks crashed through the gates on the morning of April 30, 1975, resulting in Saigon’s official surrender.
+Independence Palace or Reunification Palace is the official residence and workplace of the president of South Vietnam during the “American War”, as locals prefer to call the Vietnam War.
+This is the place where the first communist North Vietnamese tanks crashed through the gates on the morning of April 30, 1975, resulting in Saigon’s official surrender.

-It is preserved almost exactly as it was in 1966, and you can look around at your leisure or take one of the free guided tours that depart every 15 minutes.
-Like Long Bien Bridge in Hanoi, Reunification Palace (formerly known as Independence Palace) has stayed in the mind of many generations of not only Vietnamese but also foreigners.
+Independence Palace is preserved almost exactly as it was in 1966, and you can look around at your leisure or take one of the free guided tours that depart every 15 minutes.
+Like Long Bien Bridge in Hanoi, Reunification Palace has stayed in the mind of many generations of not only Vietnamese but also foreigners.
 It is known as the famous historical witness which passed through the two fierce wars against the French and American colonists.
 The palace was built on the site of the former Norodom Palace, a landmark in Ho Chi Minh City and designed by architect Ngo Viet Thu.
-As Vietnam was split into North Vietnam and South Vietnam, the building served as presidential home and workplace.
+As Vietnam was split into North Vietnam and South Vietnam, the building served as the presidential home and workplace.

 Photo by Scooter Saigon Tour